 - Dry eyes requiring use of artificial tears for one to three months

 Why should I choose UW Health Laser Vision Correction?

 UW Health Eye Clinics are national leaders in eye care.
-We are currently the second leading recipient of eye research grants from the National Eye Institute.
 As an academic medical center, UW Health Eye Clinics puts a strong emphasis on education for both patients and practicing eye care professionals.
 Seminars are held regularly and patients benefit from a thorough explanation of the procedure from staff and physicians prior to surgery.

 University of Wisconsin ophthalmologists offer a variety of choices for laser vision correction – PRK, custom LASIK, and now IntraLASIK – the first blade-free laser technology that enables our physicians to customize your vision correction to your eyes.

 UW refractive surgeons use the latest technology to provide laser vision correction for their patients:

 - The VISX S4 Excimer Laser has the most up to date features such as active eye tracking and iris registration to provide the safest, most precise means of delivering a custom treatment to your eyes.